pritykinlab/drosophila-microc-zga/README.md

 ## Data Access

 The raw data and processed files associated with this analysis are available through GEO (accession number pending).
+ChIP-seq data aggregated over loops and boundaries is available in `CSE_adata.h5ad`, including metadata for each ChIP-seq sample, as well as annotations of loop anchors and clusters for each CSE.

 ## Contact